top of page

 Fuel efficiency/weight performance

-Wooden boats are heavier thus more powerful engines ,more energy to move in the water
+Wooden boats are heavier, thus require more powerful engines and more energy to move in the water

 Kenya: Kwale County / KEMFSED project